 The 17 alphanumeric characters that comprise the VIN contain details about that particular automobile, including its country of origin, manufacturing plant, model, engine code, and other specifications.

 VIN is what the Department of Motor Vehicles uses to track pertinent data on every registered vehicle, information such as title transfers, damage claims, theft, recalls, and so on.
 Individuals can also run a DMV VIN check to obtain used vehicle information.

-A VIN lookup is your entry point into a car's past, shedding light into areas that are not visible otherwise.
+A VIN lookup is your entry point into a car's past, shedding light on areas that are not visible otherwise.
 Find out the ownership information or ownership history of this car by VIN, and you'll discover more than you bargained for.

 Because in addition to the list of titleholders, you'll also get the car's entire backstory.
 And nothing less is good enough when thousands of dollars are at stake.

 Why Should I Find the Registered Owner of a Vehicle by VIN?

 The old saying, "you get what you pay for, "doesn't always ring true especially when it comes to used cars.
 Besides trying to pawn off a stolen vehicle, unscrupulous sellers can mischaracterize an auto or try to hide previous damage.